U.S. Bancorp (USB) Bundle

 Initial capital/funding

-2023 Completion of Union Bank systems conversion Successfully integrated Union Bank customer accounts and systems onto the U.S. Bank platform by Memorial Day weekend 2023, a critical post-acquisition milestone.
+More recently, the 2022 acquisition of Union Bank was a game-changer, dramatically increasing the bank's footprint in high-growth California markets.
+They successfully integrated Union Bank's customer accounts and systems by Memorial Day weekend 2023, a critical post-acquisition milestone.

 U.S. Bancorp (USB) Ownership Structure